"The new Christians committed themselves to the teaching of the apostles, the live together, the common meal, and the prayers." - Acts 2:42

 Throughout the year, children's programming often becomes an excuse for church members of all ages to be together like the fiercely competitive chili cookoff at the Halloween Carnival or the too-good-to-pass-up pancake supper during the Wee-YC Mardi Gras parade.

 Sunday Night Youth Group is open to all kids from 6th through 12th grades.
-Led by Youth Director Steve Iwanski, these gatherings typically begin with dinner at 5pm and at 5:30 shifts into programming that ranges from silliness to outreach to Bible study to prayer, and often all four!
+Led by the Rev. Phillip Parker, these gatherings typically begin with dinner at 5pm and at 5:30 shifts into programming that ranges from silliness to outreach to Bible study to prayer, and often all four!
 This gathering of youth helps to put on the annual Nativity pageant, Halloween carnival, Easter egg hunt, and Vacation Bible School.
 They also spend a week together in mission, having slept and worked in New Orleans and Sunflower County in recent years.

-In addition, a monthly Wee-YC gathering is planned to provide fun and fellowship for children ages 1-12 and their parents.
+In addition, occasional Wee-YC gatherings are planned to provide fun and fellowship for children ages 1-12 and their parents.
 These might take the form of an Easter Egg Hunt, a picnic in the park, or a movie night.
 And in the summer, we also encourage our kids to be part of the summer camping program at Camp Bratton-Green, the Episcopal Church in Mississippi’s camp located just north of Canton.